composer22/simple-proxy/README.md

 This code currently requires version 1.8.1 or higher of Go.

+. build.sh is the tool to create multiple executables.
+Keep or destroy what you need/don't need.

+Also look at godep for instructions on recording dependencies: <https://github.com/tools/godep>

 Information on Golang installation, including pre-built binaries, is available at <http://golang.org/doc/install>.

 Run `go version` to see the version of Go which you have installed.